 - Minerals.
 Guavas have two essential minerals, which are magnesium and potassium.
 Both will maintain and strengthen your dogs’ bones and teeth.
 Make sure you fulfill these minerals intake especially if your pet loves to play!

-What’s Bad About Guava?
+What’s Bad about Guava?

 Despite having health benefits for your dogs does not mean guavas are completely free of health risks.
 Like other fruits, guavas contain fibers, which work great for digestive systems in humans.
-Unfortunately, it is not the case for animals, including your pups.

-Your dog’s digestive system is sensitive to fibers and may need to adapt first after consuming this tropical fruit.
 Some dogs will do fine, but others can experience digestive issues, such as bloating, stomach upset, and diarrhea.
 Usually, these symptoms occur if you offer a bigger portion of guava than the recommendation.

 Furthermore, guavas are rich in carbs.
 These carbs will be further broken down to sugars when consumed by your doggies.

-Therefore, portioning is crucial if you want to introduce guava as a new snack for them.
 Too much is never good, especially since it can raise their blood sugar, leading to diabetes in dogs.
 For this special case, never fall to their puppy eyes when they want more!

-Considerations When Preparing Guava For Dogs
+Considerations When Preparing Guava for Dogs

-When you decide to give a small treat for your dogs, as a dog parent you have to consider when preparing guava for dogs.
 Since it is a special treat you have to understand that there is no bigger portion for dogs although they ask more for the fruit.
 Because it can lead to digestive issues such as cramping or diarrhea.

 In addition, guavas are loaded with sugars, which are actually great to boost your pet’s energy.
 But remember, the portion is a key!
 Do not offer the fruit more than as a snack.
-Excessive sugar can increase the risks of diabetes to your dogs, and this degenerative disease will lead to other serious health issues.

 Moreover, never try to give the unripe guava to the pups.

 If humans cannot handle the unripe fruit, then it is worse for the animals.
 Besides, the taste is not delicious, too sour and a bit bitter for your doggies.
 In addition, the texture is too hard, making them difficult to chew.
-It may also become a threat for smaller dogs.
-So, don’t you dare to give one!

 Although the rind is safe for them, you better peel them off to prevent choking hazard as they are difficult to nibble.
 Also, don’t forget to remove the guava leaves and seeds since they are toxic for dogs.

 If you are unsure about giving the fruit to your furry friend, you can offer a smaller bite-sized portion.
 Then, observe your dog’s behavior.
-Suppose you notice an unusual reaction (which may be an allergic reaction), you must consult the vet.

-How To Safely Feed Guava To Dogs
+How to Safely Feed Guava to Dogs?

-Just like for humans, you must wash the guava before offering the fruit to your pet.
 You can wash it under running water to remove any dirt from the skin.
 Then, you can peel the rind or if you want to let your dogs consume the guava skin, you can cut the guava in half.

 Next, remove the seeds.
 Don’t let your dogs eat them as they possess choking hazards and somehow they contain cyanide that may harm your pet.
-When you are sure there are no seeds anymore, you can chop the guava into small pieces to allow easy munching, especially for small breeds.

 Then, your dogs can enjoy their new and fresh treat from you!
 But don’t forget to always observe your furry friend when you introduce them to a new food in the 24 hours.
-Check whether there are unusual symptoms, such as vomiting or allergic reaction to them.
-If you find one, stop giving the guava and immediately call your vet.

-Latest Post:
+Latest Posts:

-FAQ (Frequently Asked Question)
+FAQs (Frequently Asked Questions)

 Can dogs eat guava paste?